freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 Upgrade Tails from 1.x to 2.x
 =============================

+Starting with SecureDrop version 0.3.7, SecureDrop's Tails integration leverages improvements to the Tails OS since the introduction of Tails 2.0.
+It is critical to upgrade all of your Tails USBs to the latest version of Tails before upgrading SecureDrop to 0.3.7 or later.

 .. warning:: Tails 1.x is no longer receiving updates, and is therefore
              vulnerable to a growing list of security vulnerabilities.

-Newer versions of SecureDrop leverage improvements to the Tails OS since the introduction of Tails 2.0.
-It is critical to upgrade all Tails USBs to the latest version before upgrading SecureDrop.
+We strongly encourage you to upgrade all of your Tails USBs to the latest version of Tails as soon as possible.

 Upgrading Tails from 1.x to 2.x must be done manually.
 Please follow this guide to updating each Tails USB stick used in your SecureDrop instance.
 Be sure to use the Secure Viewing Station computer so you benefit from its airgap while transfering sensitive data.

 .. note:: You will need:

     #.
-A "master" Tails USB running the most recent version of Tails (at least
+A *master Tails USB* running the most recent version of Tails (at least
        v2.3).
     #.
-A separate USB stick used to store encrypted backups of the old Tails
+A *backup device*, a separate, encrypted USB drive used to store backups
-       sticks.
+       of the old Tails sticks.
     #.
-Your existing SecureDrop Tails USB sticks (Admin, Journalist, and Secure
+Your *existing SecureDrop Tails USB sticks* (Admin, Journalist, and Secure
        Viewing Station).
     #.
-An airgapped machine to perform each Tails upgrade.
-(SVS reuse is OK.)
+An *airgapped machine* to perform the Tails upgrades.
+It is ok to reuse
+       the Secure Viewing Station for this task.

 An airgapped machine (such as the SVS) is required in order to perform these upgrades safely.
-By isolating the machine from all network access, you thereby reduce the threat of compromise by actors who wish to gain access to your SecureDrop instance.
+By isolating the machine from all network access, you reduce the exposure of sensitive data to networked computers, thereby reducing the threat of compromise by adversaries who wish to gain access to your SecureDrop instance.

 Upgrade each Tails device
 -------------------------